-In this context, during the 2017-2020 cycle, the UPU will carry out a series of activities to strengthen the contribution of Posts to financial inclusion in the region.
+In this context, the UPU will carry out a series of activities to strengthen the contribution of Posts to financial inclusion in the region.
 In the early 2000s, the UPU developed the International Financial System (IFS), a money transfer tool that it makes available to Posts.
 In accordance with SDG 10c, which is to reduce to less than 3% the transaction costs of migrant remittances by 2030, the UPU helps Posts offer their customers secure and affordable services.
 Over 80 Posts currently use IFS, which was updated in 2013 for use on mobile devices and which can be managed remotely via cloud computing for Posts that do not have sufficient technical capacity.

-For the 2017-2020 period, the UPU will continue to develop this network through the following actions:
+The UPU will continue to develop this network through the following actions: